MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 ## Manage Copilot and AI Summarization with feature access policies

 Global admins and Engage admins can now make changes to Copilot availability and AI Summarization data processing for users in the tenant through feature access management PowerShell cmdlets.
-Through cmdlets, admins can use the Viva Feature Access Management platform to control the availability of these premium features for the entire tenant and for select users/groups they deem appropriate.
+Through cmdlets, admins can use the Viva feature access management platform to control availability of these premium features for the entire tenant and select users or groups they deem appropriate.

-Copilot and AI Summarization are controlled separately.
-Both provide admins with the ability to turn the features on and off.
-Additionally, only for Summarization, admins can create granular access policies that support a third state–-on with user opt out.
+Copilot and AI Summarization are controlled separately and can be turned on or off.
+Additionally, for AI Summarization, admins can create granular access policies that support a third state–-on with user opt out.

 Policy settings apply anytime a user signs in, allowing them access to features that haven't been disabled.
 Because you can set multiple access policies, targeting the tenant, groups, and individual users, a user might be impacted by more than one policy.
 Individual user and group level policies always take priority over a tenant-level policy.
 For instructions, see [Control access to features in Viva](/viva/feature-access-management).

 ### Copilot and AI Summarization states